13588112254/littlefs/DESIGN.md

 are allocated.

-Here's what it might look like to allocate 4 blocks on a decently busy filesystem with a 32bit lookahead and a total of 128 blocks (512Kbytes of storage if blocks are 4Kbyte):
+Here's what it might look like to allocate 4 blocks on a decently busy filesystem with a 32 bit lookahead and a total of 128 blocks (512 KiB of storage if blocks are 4 KiB):
 ```
 boot...         lookahead:
                 fs blocks: fffff9fffffffffeffffffffffff0000